 Many U.S. and international agencies offer free access to data.
 Use databases to identify key data sources for your topic.
 Use the primary source of the data to get more detailed or historical data.

 Can find what you need?
 Contact Barbara Mento, Data/GIS Librarian

-It is with great pleasure that the Boston College Libraries announce the winners of the Seventh Annual Geographic Information Systems (GIS) Mapping Contest at Boston College.
+It is with great pleasure that the Boston College Libraries announce the winners of the Eighth Annual Geographic Information Systems (GIS) Mapping Contest at Boston College:

 The first place award of a $100 Amazon Gift Card went to:

 Samantha Dow, Geology/MCAS, graduate prize: “Mapping channel changes in glacial and legacy sediment reaches of the South River”.